-Our experienced dental team is eager to provide reliable and effective TMD treatment options to help relieve the symptoms that go along with TMJ disorder.
-This is one of the ways that we can use oral healthcare to significantly improve your overall quality of life.
+Fortunately, our Park Ridge TMJ dentist, Dr. Mark Kuchta, is here to help.
+A member of the International College of Craniomandibular Orthopedics, Dr. Kuchta is well-trained in treating TMD and provides reliable, effective treatment options to help relieve the associated symptoms.
+This is one of the ways that we use oral healthcare to significantly improve your overall quality of life.

 What Is TMJ Disorder?